-The HTCondor-CE software is a job gateway for an OSG Compute Element (CE).
-As such, HTCondor-CE is the entry point for jobs coming from the OSG — it handles authorization and delegation of jobs to your local batch system.
-In OSG today, most CEs accept pilot jobs from a factory, which in turn are able to accept and run end-user jobs.
-See the HTCondor-CE Overview for a much more detailed introduction.
+The HTCondor-CE software is a job gateway for an OSG Compute Entrypoint (CE).
+As such, the OSG will submit resource allocation requests (RARs) jobs to your HTCondor-CE and it will handle authorization and delegation of RARs to your local batch system.
+In OSG today, RARs are sent to CEs as pilot jobs from a factory, which in turn are able to accept and run end-user jobs.
+See the upstream documentation for a more detailed introduction.

-Use this page to learn how to install, configure, run, test, and troubleshoot HTCondor-CE from the OSG software repositories.
+Use this page to learn how to install, configure, run, test, and troubleshoot an OSG HTCondor-CE.

 - User IDs: If they do not exist already, the installation will create the Linux users

 condor(UID 4716) and

 - SSL certificate: The HTCondor-CE service uses a host certificate at

 - DNS entries: Forward and reverse DNS must resolve for the HTCondor-CE host